romeerez/orchid-orm/docs/src/guide/migration-column-methods.md

 });
 ```

+## timestampsNoTZ

+The same as `timestamps`, but without a time zone.

 ## timestampsSnakeCase

 This method is for the case when `snakeCase` is not set or `false`, but for some reason you need timestamps named as `updated_at` and `created_at`.